-Despite improvements in life expectancy seen in developed countries in recent decades, the health problems we face today, particularly from long-term chronic conditions, still result in avoidable suffering for millions of people around the world.
+Despite improvements in life expectancy seen in developed countries in recent decades, health problems, particularly from long-term chronic conditions, still result in avoidable suffering for millions of people around the world.

 NDPH was created in July 2013 to undertake research and train scientists to seek answers to some of the most important questions about the causes, prevention and treatment of disease.
 This will improve health by reducing disability and premature death in both the developed and developing worlds.
 The challenges we face are increasingly complex and require evidence from large studies and collaboration across multiple disciplines and with other scientists around the world.

 Our studies typically involve large numbers of people from many countries around the world.
-Our volunteers understand the importance of research not just to their own health, but to future generations as well.
-For example, our researchers work on several of the world's largest and most detailed observational epidemiological studies, such as:
+Our volunteers understand the importance of research not just to their own health, but to future generations as well and our researchers work on several of the world's largest and most detailed observational epidemiological studies, such as:

 - The Million Women Study (1.3 million participants)